ocaml/v2.ocaml.org/site/learn/books.md

 ###  Unix System Programming in OCaml
 <img src="/img/default.png" width="180" style="float: left; margin-right: 15px; margin-bottom: 15px;"></img>

 *Xavier Leroy and Didier Rémy.
-May 2010*
+Published May 2010*

 This is an excellent book on Unix system programming, with an emphasis on communications between processes.
 The main novelty of this work is